Adjustments

 Alignment Temperature Delta

-The instrument provides the amount of temperature changes since the last successful alignment was performed.
+Query only.
+The instrument provides the amount of temperature change since the last successful alignment was performed.
 Performing a Clear Alignment clears the temperature at which the last successful alignment was performed.
-If no successful alignment has occurred ‘---’ is displayed.

 SCPI Command